Forensic Scientist

 I applied for a forensic technician position and I have a online interview to do within the next five days what should I expect?

-Asked by DeMario almost 7 years ago
+Asked by DeMario over 7 years ago

 I would expect it to be like any other interview--they will ask about your education and experience.
 If there is any practical experience you have, such as lab analyses, fingerprinting, what programs you used, they may ask specific questions about that such as which software did you use, did you use a mass spec or an electron microscope, etc. If there's things you haven't done, you might say you're aware of the theory of, say, bullet trajectory analysis but haven't had any hands-on experience.
 That's perfectly okay, no one is an expert in everything.
 Best of luck!